lunven/SimGAN_sat_streak/README.md

  </p>

 # Generate synthetic images from real fits images
+It consists in artificially generating streaks which are then overlayed on real astronomical images.
 The user needs to provide different parameters:
 * --i: path to the fits images
 * --o: beginning of the name given to the generated synthetic images, their targets and array indicating wether or not a streak is present in the image